rihan-a/nwtzbqws/README.md

     npm run dev
     ```

-3. Open multiple browser tabs to test real-time functionality
+3. Open your browser at: http://localhost:5173, and open multiple browser tabs to test real-time functionality

 ## Browser Support

 -   **Real-time Updates**: Chrome 54+, Firefox 38+, Safari 15.4+
 -   **Database**: All modern browsers with IndexedDB support

-## Project Structure
+## Tests

+-   **CommentForm** test verifies that the component correctly renders the logged-in user’s info, displays the default comment input, and switches to a reply placeholder when a parentId is provided.

+-   **commentsService** test verifies that addComment correctly creates a new comment with session user data, saves it to the database, broadcasts the update, and returns the expected comment object.

 ## Development

+-   **Tesing**: `npm test`
 -   **Build**: `npm run build`
 -   **Lint**: `npm run lint`
 -   **Preview**: `npm run preview`
-# nwtzbqws